-If you're driving from the airport with a rental car, you have two options.
-You can take the north exit out of the airport to 528 West (a toll road, also known as the Beeline Expressway).
+If you're driving a rental car from OIA to your hotel, you have two options.
+You can take the north exit out of the airport to Hwy.
+528 West (a toll road, also known as the Beachline Expwy.).
 Follow the signs to I-4, then go west to exits marked for Disney (you'll find three), and follow the signs to the appropriate area.
 Your drive should take about 30 to 40 minutes if traffic isn't too heavy.
 Disney exits are clearly marked on big green signs.
 This route is also best if you're heading to Universal Orlando, SeaWorld, or the International Drive area.
 If your destination is solely Disney, you can also take the south exit from the airport, which leads you down Boggy Creek Road to S.R.
 417 West (another toll road known as the Greeneway).
 Exit onto 536 and follow the signs straight to Disney.
-This route has less traffic but costs an extra dollar or so in tolls.
+This route has less traffic but costs an extra few dollars in tolls.

-When you're traveling from Orlando Sanford Airport, a rental car is really your best bet - even if you only rent it for the days you arrive and depart Orlando (if this is the case, choose a company with locations in or near your hotel for pickups and drop-offs).
-Taxi or shuttle service from the airport is expensive; expect a minimum one-way fare of \$60 to the Universal Orlando and International Drive areas and a minimum oneway fare of \$100 to the Disney and Kissimmee areas.
+If you're traveling from Orlando Sanford International Airport, a rental car is really your best bet - even if you only rent it for the days you arrive and depart Orlando (if this is the case, choose a company with locations in or near your hotel for pickups and drop-offs).
+Taxi or shuttle service from the airport is expensive; expect minimum one-way fares of \$60 to the Universal Orlando and International Drive areas and \$100 to the Disney and Kissimmee areas.

 Upon leaving Sanford airport, exit onto Lake Mary Boulevard.
 From here, you can take the 417/Greeneway exit and follow that to Disney.
 Or you can go past that exit and take the one for I-4 West, which leads you past downtown to all the major theme-park attractions.
 Again, the Greeneway is the less-traveled, faster route, but it's a toll road.
-For either route, expect about 45 minutes to the Universal Orlando and International

-Drive areas and about 60 minutes to Disney (even longer if you're driving I-4 between 3 p.m. and 6 p.m.).
+For either route, expect about 45 minutes to the Universal Orlando and International Drive areas and about 60 minutes to Disney (even longer if you're driving I-4 between 3 and 6 p.m.).